Posterior Predictive Propensity Scores and $p$-Values: Simulation: frequentist's evaluation of the Bayesian PPP

 \subsection{Simulation under the weak null hypothesis}

-We first show that the problem of using the unstudentized statistics under the weak null hypothesis.
+We first show that the problem of using the unstudentized statistics under the weak null hypothesis $H_{0\textsc{n}}$.
 The original DGP without extreme PS yields conservative PPP.
-Once we flip the treatment and the control group, we can get anti-conservative PPP, as shown in Figure \ref{weak null unstu}.
+Once we flip the treatment and control group indicators, we can get anti-conservative PPP.
+See Figure \ref{weak null unstu}.

-We then show the superiority of using the studentized statistics under weak null hypothesis.
+We then show the superiority of using the studentized statistics under weak null hypothesis $H_{0\textsc{n}}$.
 For computational simplicity, we use the estimated standard errors based on the theory of M-estimation.
 Figure \ref{fig::studentization}(a) shows the distribution of the PPP under the DGP without extreme PS.
 The PPP has uniform distributions with correctly specified models.
-The PPP with the studentized double robust estimator is doubly robust since it is uniform if either the PS or the outcome model is correctly specified.
+The PPP with the studentized doubly robust estimator is doubly robust since it is uniform if either the PS or outcome model is correctly specified.
 It is our final recommendation.

-Under the DGP with extreme PS, the superiority of our recommendation becomes clearer, as shown in Figure \ref{fig::studentization}(b).
+Under the DGP with extreme PS, the superiority of our recommendation becomes clearer.
+See Figure \ref{fig::studentization}(b).